Successfully Fighting the "Overqualified" Label

 About the author...

-Linda Tuerk is a veteran headhunter who has significant experience getting interviews for older candidates in Silicon Valley, ground zero for blatant age discrimination.
-After seeing thousands of resumes and profiles that actually hurt candidates' chances, she shares her 30+ years headhunting experience to help get candidates through doors in a system that is unforgiving.
-“From Stanford to San Quentin,” she has helped thousands of people navigate their job searches in Technology and other sectors nationwide.
+Linda Tuerk is a veteran headhunter who has significant experience getting interviews for older candidates in Silicon Valley.
+Linda shares her 30+ years headhunting experience to help job candidates.
+“From Stanford to San Quentin,” she has helped thousands of people navigate their job searches in technology and other sectors nationwide.
 Linda specializes in finding the most attractive way to tell the truth.
 She can be contacted via LinkedIn or at 650-210-9980.